felleg/felleg.gitlab.io-backup/content/reads/read-50-lean-in.md

    find a way to go do it.
 3. (p.
 29) The beauty of the impostor syndrome is you vacillate between extreme egomania, and a feeling of "I'm a complete fraud."
-   4..(p.
+4. (p.
 33) Like so many things, a lack of confidence can become a self-fulfilling prophecy
 5. (p.
 34) A simple change in posture can lead to a significant change in attitude.